chromaui/learnstorybook.com/content/simple-component.md

 `action()` allows us to create a callback that appears in the _actions_ panel of the Storybook UI when clicked.
 So when we build a pin button, we’ll be able to determine in the test UI if a button click is successful.

+As we need to pass the same set of actions to all permutations of our component, it is convenient to bundle them up into a single `actions` variable and use React's `{...actions}` props expansion to pass them all at once. (`<Task {..actions}>` is equivalent to `<Task onPinTask={actions.onPinTask} onArchiveTask={actions.onArchiveTask}>`).

+Another nice thing about bundling the `actions` that a component needs is that you can `export` them and use them in later stories, as we'll see later.

-After that, we call `add()` once for each of our test states to generate a story.
-We pass a function that returns a rendered element (i.e. a component class with a set of props) in a given state.
+To define our stories, we call `add()` once for each of our test states to generate a story.
+The action story is a function that returns a rendered element (i.e. a component class with a set of props) in a given state---exactly like a React [Stateless Functional Component](https://reactjs.org/docs/components-and-props.html).

-Finally, we’ll reuse a `buildStory` helper to generate stories in a consistent way.
+When creating a story we use a helper function (`createTask()`) to build out the shape of the task the component expects.
+This is typically modelled off what the true data looks like.
+Again, `export`-ing this function will enable us to reuse it in later stories, as we'll see.

 <div class="aside">
 <b>Actions</b> help you verify interactions when building UI components in isolation.
 Oftentimes you won't have access to the functions and state you have in context of the app.
 Use `actions()` to stub them in.